General information on collaboration

 An important role in establishment of JINR, and in development of its cooperation with Hungary belongs to Hungarian internationally known scientists: Academician L.Jánossy, Corresponding Member A. Konia, Corresponding Member T. Pal, Academician D. Ostrovski, and Academician I. Lang, who were Plenipotentiary Representatives of the Government of Hungary at JINR in 1956 – 1992.
 T.Pal, who attended the signing of the agreement for JINR foundation in March 1956, said at a commemorative meeting, dedicated to the twentieth anniversary of the Institute, that “JINR’s success has surpassed all expectations”.
 Hungary has actively participated in the Institute’s activities since its foundation.

-From late 50s until mid-80s, many Hungarian physicists came to Dubna on short-term business trips, and some stayed in Dubna for extended periods of time, to work at JINR laboratories.
-Strong links with the Central Institute of Physical Research in Budapest have been established, as well as with the Institute of Nuclear Research in Debrecen, and with universities of these two cities.
-Data obtained during experiments at JINR facilities was processes at Hungarian scientific centres.
-Experimental equipment was also manufactured in collaboration with the Centres.
+From the late 50s until the mid-80s, many Hungarian physicists came to Dubna on short-term business trips, and some stayed in Dubna for extended periods of time, to work at JINR laboratories.
+Strong links with the Central Research Institute for Physics (KFKI) in Budapest have been established, as well as with the Institute of Nuclear Research in Debrecen, and with universities of these two cities.
+Data obtained during experiments at JINR facilities was processes at the Hungarian scientific centres.
+Experimental equipment was also manufactured in collaboration with the centres.

 Between 1963 and 1992, Hungarian scientists defended 20 dissertations at JINR dissertation committees.
-Hungary participated in 44 scientific JINR research programs, including KFKI RMKI – 36 programs – up to 1992.
+Hungary participated in 44 scientific JINR research programmes, including KFKI RMKI – 36 programmes – up to 1992.

 +7 (49621) 6-51-26

 +7 (49621) 6-53-06

 The traditional indicator of scientific-technical cooperation is a quantity of bilateral protocols singed for concrete research work purpose between JINR and a cooperating centre.

 From 1986 to 1992, 18 protocols for scientific-technical cooperation with Hungarian organisations were signed.
 Letters for extension of the agreement have been ratified since 18 February 1993.

 JINR and the Hungarian Academy of Sciences concluded another agreement (up to present it regularly extends) for cooperation on 18 February 1993, taking into account the JINR contribution to development of nuclear physics centres in the Republic of Hungary and to scientists and experts training with a desire to maintain the cooperation.